 One of my favorite things is literature.
 I think that one of the great things about Bartleby.com, and other sites that collect great works of literature and provide them on the Internet for free, is that they provide us with wonderful data sets.

 I know, I know, I should be saying how grateful I am that the wisdom of Marcus Aurelius is now available to me at the click of a mouse.
 I should be trumpeting the availability of the beauty of lines from Wordsworth.
-But the truth of the matter is that even before Mosteller and, literature was a great way to practice statistics. studied the authorship of the Federalist Papers
+But the truth of the matter is that even before Mosteller and Wallace studied the authorship of the Federalist Papers, literature was a great way to practice statistics.

 Let’s look at getting data from Bartleby: